Billions. That’s the amount of dollars spent per year by brands on elaborate efforts to establish and maintain a social media presence.

 Make likes work for you

 Facebook does not currently give companies the option of paying it to highlight the posts of engaged customers, something HRR research suggests could provide significant value by influencing behavior.
-Savvy firms could overcome this obstacle by monitoring their social media channels for eloquent endorsements and integrating those endorsements into their marketing messages.
+You can overcome this obstacle by monitoring your social media channels for eloquent endorsements and integrating those endorsements into your marketing messages.

-The athletic apparel brand Lululemon collects favorable customer-generated content by tracking hashtags (such as #thesweatlife) and retweets it.
-The fashion retailer Free People adds customers’ Instagram photos to its product pages.
-And in a holiday promotion, Lamar Advertising’s billboards displayed photos that people had tagged with #ThankfulThisHoliday.
+You can begin by collecting favorable customer-generated content by tracking hashtags and re-sharing it.
+Some fashion retailers add customers’ Instagram photos to their product pages.
 More brands could also adopt the increasingly common practice of “seeding” social endorsements by paying influencers to try the brand and send endorsements to their followers.

-Another reason why liking a brand does not influence online friends is that liking is a very weak endorsement; our research shows that it doesn’t carry the same weight as a real-world recommendation.
-Yet research by MIT’s Sinan Aral and colleagues has shown that endorsements, and referrals more generally, can spur action.
-One experiment demonstrated that people were more likely to download and use an app if a friend recommended it than if they were merely told that their friend had downloaded it.
+Another reason why liking a brand does not influence online friends is that liking is a very weak endorsement.
+Research shows that it doesn’t carry the same weight as a real-world recommendation.
+Endorsements and referrals more generally, can spur action.
+Just think about it, you are more likely to download and use an app if a friend recommended it than if you’re simply told that their friend had downloaded it.
 Other experiments indicate that “deeper” social media endorsements could close the effectiveness gap between real-world and digital recommendations.
 For example, Facebook posts indicating that a Facebook friend is using a product—not just that he or she likes it—increase the chances that a member will use the product too.
 The effect is pronounced when product users send their friends personal messages of recommendation.

-For example, Lego uses its social media channels to gather customers’ ideas for new products and to tout new product lines.
-Knowing that their voices will be heard can make customers more willing to offer information and might even cause them to be more civil when they (inevitably) have complaints.
+Lego for example, uses its social media channels to gather customers’ ideas for new products and to promote new product lines.
+Knowing that their voices will be heard can make customers more willing to offer information and might even cause them to be more civil when they have complaints.

-Amplifying your efforts with advertising can provide higher returns on investment while creating an opportunity to connect with the most-loyal customers.
+Remember: Amplifying your efforts with advertising can provide higher ROI while creating an opportunity to connect with your most-loyal customers.

 Data info credit: March–April 2017 issue (pp.108–115) of Harvard Business Review.